Learn the skills for a successful career in Natural Health

 For ongoing success, you need to become "connected".
 This networking within the industry will provide the basis to remain "connected", so that you can evolve and adapt to changes as your career moves forward.

 How studying with ACS can benefit your career

-The Foundation Diploma might also be used to gain significant credits for the Pre Medical Diploma offered by Warnborough College in the UK and Ireland (which has been used in the past to gain entry to medical degrees in a number of overseas countries).
+The Proficiency Award 1 may also be used to gain significant credits for the Pre Medical Diploma offered by Warnborough College in the UK and Ireland (which has been used in the past to gain entry to medical degrees in a number of overseas countries).

-Note that each module in the Foundation Diploma In Natural Health is a short course in its own right, and may be studied separately.
+Note that each module in the Proficiency Award 1 In Natural Health is a short course in its own right, and may be studied separately.

 UNDERSTANDING BODY CHEMISTRY

 The human body is made up of chemicals and our state of well being depends very much upon what is happening with the chemicals in our body.
 Chemicals are absorbed through the food we eat, then change form through various chemical reactions as they move around the body.
 Understanding these processes helps us to understand why a person may be well or sick; and knowing about biochemistry allows us to better manage the health and well being of the individual.

 Consider just one type of chemical -neurotransmitters.

 Neurotransmitters are chemicals that send messages within the brain to regulate our bodily and emotional functions.
 Emotional behaviour or emotions can trigger the release of neurotransmitters, as can exercise.